hf618/VERL/README.md

-Full code and guidance wil be released soon！
+Full code and guidance will be released soon！